act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

   funding:
     - WAI-Tools
   assets:
-    - JFK's We Choose the Moon speech excerpt is courtesy of NASA.
+    - JFK's "We Choose the Moon" speech excerpt is courtesy of NASA.
 ---

 ## Applicability